North Atlantic right whale monitoring and research activities

 We monitor North Atlantic right whales to better understand where they go and what they do while in our waters.
-This information helps to inform the measures we take to protect this endangered species.
+This information helps to inform measures we take to protect this endangered species.
 We do this work in collaboration with other government departments and non-governmental organizations.

 For the most up-to-date information on North Atlantic right whale sightings and detections, visit Whale Insight.
 This interactive map integrates and displays whale sightings and acoustic detections from multiple sources in Atlantic Canada and Quebec onto a single online platform.